In this post, you are going to learn about the most dangerous fenugreek side effects and how you can avoid them.

 How Long Does Fenugreek Stay In Your Body?

-I think that in fenugreek’s case, as it contains fiber, it can take more time to leave our system, I’m not really sure.
+I think that in fenugreek’s case, as it contains fibre, it can take more time to leave our system, I’m not sure.

-So, use this information as a point of reference, just let me tell you that I have noticed the same effects as well, this time, with fenugreek odor.
+So, use this information as a point of reference, just let me tell you that I have noticed the same effects as well, this time, with fenugreek odour.